depthfirstlearning/depthfirstlearning.com/_posts/2020-04-07-Resurrecting-Sigmoid.markdown

 <br />

-# 5 Calculations in Resurrecting the Sigmoid
+# 5 Calculations in Resurrecting the Sigmoid.

-**Motivation**: Now, we are finally ready to actually perform the calculations from the paper, regarding the input-output Jacobian of randomly initialized neural nets, using random matrix theory and building off of the signal propagation concepts from section 2.
-Using this analysis, we will be able to predict the conditions under which dynamical isometry - which guarantees that inputs and gradients neither vanish nor explode as they pass through the net - is achievable.
+**Motivation**: We are ready to actually perform the calculations from the paper using RMT and building off of the signal propagation concepts from section two.
+Using this analysis, we will be able to predict under what conditions is dynamical isometry achievable.
+This principle is the one that guarantees that inputs and gradients neither vanish nor explode as they pass through the net.

 **Objectives**:
 - Be able to use the \\(S\\)-transform to calculate \\(\sigma_{JJ^T}^2\\) and \\(\lambda_\text{max}\\) for Gaussian nets.
 - For Gaussian-initialized neural networks, explain why dynamical isometry is unattainable.
 - Be able to use the \\(S\\)-transform to calculate \\(\sigma_{JJ^T}^2\\) and \\(\lambda_\text{max}\\) for orthogonal nets.
 - Explain why orthogonal-initizlied neural networks can be initialized attain dynamical isometry when used with a sigmoidal activation function.
-- Understand how to choose initialization parameters of an orthogonal, sigmoidal net of a given depth to ensure dynamical isometry
+- Understand how to choose initialization parameters of an orthogonal, sigmoidal net of a given depth to ensure dynamical isometry.

 **Topics**:
 - Jacobian spectra of neural networks with  Gaussian- and orthogonal- initialized random weight matrices.